 Dalt Vila is the place to be at sunset in Ibiza.
 Dalt Vila means “upper town” and is the highest point in Ibiza town.

 The walk up is filled with Gothic Catalan buildings, white-washed homes, private chapels and of course, gelato.
 Every gelateria we passed seemed to have vegan gelato flavors.
 I personally went for the soy vanilla and mango sorbet.
 Would recommend.

 I hope this proves that Ibiza has a little something for everyone, vegans included.
 If you have any Ibiza travel tips to add, please comment below.
 Happy travels!

 About the Author

 Hey there, I’m Marie: designer, blogger, aspiring yogi and amateur adventurer.
 I am currently interning in London and travelling Europe, finding and recording delicious vegan food as I go.
-Check out my blog for travel tips, restaurant reviews and itinerary inspiration.
-You can also follow me on Instagram.
-Next stop: Iceland!
+Follow me on Instagram.